OpenMLRL/CoMLRL/docs/content/docs/user-guide/reinforce-finetuning.md

 {{% /hint %}}

 {{% hint warning %}}
 For simplicity, MAGRPO computes the policy gradient using the current policy's samples without importance sampling or ratio clipping.
+And since it does not use a critic model, there is no `value_clip_range` applicable.
 {{% /hint %}}

 {{% hint warning %}}
-The trainer uses a fixed training DataLoader batch size of 1 and requires at least 2 generations for group baseline computation.
+The trainer uses a fixed training DataLoader batch size of 1 and requires at least `num_generations=2` generations for group baseline computation.
+The training use batch gradient descent by default, where `train_batch_size`=`rollout_buffer_size`.
 {{% /hint %}}

 ## Other Variants